-Exception: For a Raritan EMX or PDU with the RJ-12 SENSOR port, use the RJ-12 to RJ-45 adapter cable instead which is shipped with DX.
+Exception: For a Raritan EMX or PDU with the RJ-12 SENSOR port, use an RJ-12 to RJ-45 adapter cable (part number: RJ12M-RJ45M) instead, which you can request from Raritan.

 - 2. If you want to cascade DX packages, get an additional standard network patch cable (CAT5e or higher) and then: - a.
 Plug one end of the cable into the remaining RJ-45 port on the prior DX package. - b.
 Plug the other end into either RJ-45 port on an additional DX package.